 10: Spread the frosting over the cake.
 Slice and serve.

-I like to use the end of wooden spoon to poke the holes into the cakes.
+What to use to make holes in the cake - I like to use the end of wooden spoon to poke the holes into the cakes.
 Place each hole approximately 1 inch apart.
 This means that the holes are close enough in proximity to create a nice, moist texture.

 The way that I recommend you store this poke cake is to store it in the fridge for up to 5 days.
 It will stay nice and moist and the lemon flavours will only increase.

-More Lemon Inspiration
+More Vegan Lemon Recipes

 Lemon Poke Cake with Cream Cheese Frosting (Vegan)

 - 200 ml soy milk

 - 50 ml freshly squeezed lemon juice